 Remedy for Loss of AppetiteFor those, who suffer with the problem of loss of appetite, ginger is a boon as it increases the production of digestive juices in the body, thereby acting as an appetite booster.
 Remember to eat fresh ginger just before you have a meal.

 Anti-flatulenceHaving an upset stomach??
-Well, ginger has a cure.
+Well, ginger will prevent.
 Eat fresh ginger to prevent yourself from the troubles of bloating and gas.

 Reduces Menstrual PainIf ginger is taken at the onset of the menstrual cycle, it can relieve menstrual pains and cramps to a great amount.